Featured Henges

 Henges: (Form and Function)

-There are around 100 henges in the British Isles, dating from 3,200 BC.
+There are around 100 Henges in the British Isles, dating from 3,200 BC.
 (1)

 Henges are prehistoric British constructions, generally consisting of a round flattened area surrounded by a boundary earthwork, usually consisting of a bank and/or a ditch.
-Although they are concentrated in Britain, it is suggested (2), that they are a local variations on other causewayed-enclosures nad defensive ramparts found at other sites in Europe (such as the Rondel enclosures' of Bavaria's Isar Valley).
-In response to this, it is noted that the arrangement of banks and ditches at British henges is such that they offer little, if no protection, and there is a clear association with Grooved ware products, something which has not been found on the continental mainland.
+Although they are concentrated in Britain, it is suggested (2), that they are a local variations on other causewayed-enclosures and defensive ramparts found at other sites in Europe (such as the Rondel enclosures' of Bavaria's Isar Valley).
+In response to this, it is noted that the arrangement of banks and ditches at British Henges is such that they offer little, if no protection, and there is a clear association with Grooved ware products, something which has not been found on the continental mainland.

-The banks and ditches around henges were often built on a massive scale.
+The banks and ditches around Henges were often built on a massive scale.
 The ditch at Avebury, for example, is 9m deep and over 20m wide in places, while that at Durrington Walls is 6m deep and 16m wide, with a 3m high bank.

 What is a Henge?